Bhavesh-exe/Learning/README.md

 - ✅ Sum of First N Numbers
 - ✅ Simple Recursion Examples
 - ✅ Prime Numbers in a Range
 - ✅ Armstrong Number Checker
+- ✅ BMI Calculator

 All programs are short, clean, and beginner-friendly.
 Great for practice or quick reference!